Minor exorcism in Christianity: Ancient practice

 Authors such as Eusebius (3rd century) and Augustine (4th century) provide further details of these minor exorcisms, prayers and ceremonies performed over adults preparing for baptism.
 Eusebius mentions the imposition of hands and prayer.
 Among the Latins, and especially at Rome, breathing accompanied with a form of exorcism and placing in the mouth a little exorcised salt, was employed in addition to the signing with the cross and the imposition of hands.
 Mostly those in the minor order of exorcist performed the ceremony of exorcism, then a priest signed the catechumens with the cross and laid hands upon them.
 The final ceremony took place on Holy Saturday, when the priest himself performed the ceremony of exorcism.

 An exsufflatio, or out-breathing of the demon by the candidate, which was sometimes part of the ceremony, symbolized the renunciation of the Devil, while the insufflatio, or in-breathing of the Holy Spirit, by ministers and assistants, symbolised the infusion of sanctifying grace by the sacrament.
 Augustine noted that rites of exorcism by exsufflation were also performed for the baptism of infants.

-After the English Reformation, the Anglican baptismal rite in the 1549, Book of Common Prayer, which was based on the Sarum Rite, "took place at the church door and included signing with the cross on forehead and breast and an exorcism."
-Similarly, the Lutheran Church, in its 1526 Baptismal Booklet contained a minor exorcism before the sign of the cross.
+The Lutheran Church, in its 1526 Baptismal Booklet contained a minor exorcism before the small sign of the cross.
+Similarly, after the English Reformation, the Anglican baptismal rite in the 1549, Book of Common Prayer, which was based on the Sarum Rite, "took place at the church door and included signing with the cross on forehead and breast and an exorcism."

 Most of these ancient ceremonies were retained in the Extraordinary Form of the Roman rite still practiced in the Catholic Church.